 Families Helping Families Chicagoland, in partnership with BellaRu Catering, to provide groceries and prepared meals for low-income underserved families in need directly affected by COVID-19, including families in Waukegan School District 60 and the CATCH initiative.

 Family First Center of Lake County, to provide hot meals, food, toiletries, masks, gloves and other essential basic needs for seniors in hard hit African American communities through its Support Our Seniors Program.

-Family Services of Lake County, to support its Emergency Fund to address immediate essential needs, including rent and utility assistance for families and students enrolled in FSLC’s programs who are disproportionately affected, particularly due to job loss and reduction in work hours.
+Family Service of Lake County, to support its Emergency Fund to address immediate essential needs, including rent and utility assistance for families and students enrolled in FSLC’s programs who are disproportionately affected, particularly due to job loss and reduction in work hours.